 Her ABC Boyer Lectures in 1995, entitled A Truly Civil Society argued that social capital is more important than financial capital.
 The following year her book, Leading Women, addressed the problems women face in exercising power.

 Eva was appointed an Officer (AO) of the Order of Australia in 1995 for her services to women’s welfare.

 Eva was named Humanist of the Year in 1997 by the Council of Australian Humanist Societies.

 She has since 2007 been involved in a range of social change issues, with a strong interest in improving social equity and in particular with Aboriginal policy involvement.
-She is a Research Fellow at Jumbiunna, Indigenous House of learning at UTS.
+She is a Professorial Fellow at Jumbunna, Indigenous House of learning at UTS.

 In 2011, Eva received an Australia Post Legends Award and her face appeared on a postage stamp as part of a series of four stamps honouring women who have advanced the cause of gender equality.

 A Truly Civil Society (1995)